Hebrews 12:28: Serve God or worship Him?

 let us serve (latreuo) God well-pleasingly, with reverence and fear.

-In 1885, The Revised Version translated “latrueo” as “service” and added in the word “offer” to make "offer service".
-Then the Revised Standard Version (RSV) of 1946/1952 was the first major English Bible version to translate “latrueo” in this verse as “worship”.
-It also retained the word ”offer” like the Revised Version of 1885, so Hebrews 12:28 in the RSV is this:
+In 1885, The Revised Version added in the word “offer” and changed "serve" to "service" to read "offer service".
+Then the Revised Standard Version (RSV) of 1946 was the first major English Bible version to translate “latrueo” in this verse as “worship”.
+It also retained the word ”offer”, so Hebrews 12:28 in the RSV says this:

-Many other modern versions (NASB, NIV, ESV) followed suit, and now there are at least 35 English Bibles that have "worship" instead of "serve" in this verse!
+Many other modern versions (NIV, ESV, NASB) followed suit, and now there are at least 35 English Bibles that have "worship" instead of "serve" in this verse!

 I understand that yes, words can change in nuance over time, but I am of the opinion that God's word shouldn't be changed to fit ever-changing cultural definitions.

-If all Christians for the first 1,950 years of Christianity believed and understood that Hebrews 12:28 was instructing us to serve God in a way that pleased Him, that’s important.
-For those of us in the church of Christ ( who want to be like and believe like the 1st century Christians), this is especially important, because this means that it’s only in the last 70 years that Christians have believed that this verse it teaching that “worship offered” to God is what is acceptable or pleasing to Him!
-I urge all of my brethren in the churches of Christ to take note of this!
+***For those of us in the church of Christ ( who want to be like and believe like the 1st century Christians), this is especially important, because this means that it’s ONLY in the last 70 years that Christians have believed that this verse it teaching that “worship offered” to God is what is acceptable or pleasing to Him!
+I urge all of my brethren in the churches of Christ to take note of this!!!!

 Currently, the word worship means many different things, and you can define it however you want to, but truly, the word isn’t even in the Bible!
 (You can find a link about how there is no Greek or Hebrew word that means “worship” at the end of this article).

-“Dear God, we pray that what we have done in our worship service here this morning will have been pleasing to You” Some add “because you are a consuming fire”.
+“Dear God, we pray that what we have done in our worship service here this morning will have been acceptable to You.” - and some add “because we know you are a consuming fire”.

 In Leviticus 10, these men offered ‘strange fire’ to God, fire that he did not authorize, and they were burned up, so we have somehow concluded that if we don’t worship God the right way on Sunday morning, that we could also be burned up, if we offer "strange fire" (aka, worship with instrumental music) to God, because God didn't authorize it.

-*Now, although it is true that no churches has any instruments of music in their assemblies for at least the first 600 years (first one introduced by Pope Vitalian), and they hadn't caught on even in the 12th century (the Eastern Orthodox church that split from the Catholic church did not and still does not use musical instruments, either), and they weren't fully accepted into Christian churches until the 1800's in the United States - we must ask, is this what the writer of Hebrews is referring to?
+*Now, although it is true that no churches has any instruments of music in their assemblies for at least the first 600 years (first one introduced by Pope Vitalian) and they weren't fully accepted into Christian churches until the 1800's in the United States - we must ask, is this what the writer of Hebrews is referring to?
 Is the ‘offering’ of worship and the ‘offering’ of fire related in these 2 verses?

 Most good English translations translate the word "abad" as “serve” here, because that is what the Hebrew word “ʿāḇaḏ” means.